Operation Lone Star - Texans Supporting Our Troops

 I’ll never forget the young soldier with two prosthetic legs.
 He couldn’t have been over 20 years old.
 As he walked out on the dock with a huge grin he waved a crutch and yelled, “Go, Texas!”

-And the comment we’ve heard numerous times in our three years of participation in the Warrior's Weekend: “Nobody treats us like Texas does.”
+And the comment we’ve heard numerous times in our four years of participation in the Warrior's Weekend: “Nobody treats us like Texas does.”

 The thing that touches our hearts the most is that these young men and women take the time to thank us.
 We owe them everything.
 They’ve made the sacrifices, but they thank us.
 They are, without a doubt, the finest our country has to offer.

 Several hours later they return with every manner of marine life.
 They weigh them in hopes of receiving an award later that evening.
 Everyone is bused to the Port O’Connor Community Center for the awards ceremonies and the barbeque dinner.

 Warrior's Weekend also includes a Field of Honor.
 Two thousand American flags, each 3ft by 5 ft, proudly flying in the breeze.
 Two thousand American flags, each one representing a veteran, a lost loved one or a military unit.
 Each one with a tag stating the name of the person or unit it represents.
 It’s truly a sight to behold.
 When you see the Field your heart swells with pride.